AliB365/AliB365.github.io/README.md

 2. Go to repository Settings → Pages
 3. Select your branch and root folder
 4. Your site will be available at `https://yourusername.github.io/repository-name`
+5. **Note**: Add your GitHub Pages domain to Firebase authorized domains

 ### Netlify